Navy Federal Credit Union Review: Student Loan Refinancing and Private Student Loans

 Navy Federal Student Loan Cons

-- You must be a Navy Federal Credit Union member: Navy Federal Credit Union has around 10 million members, but only current or former military members are eligible to join.
+- You must be a member of Navy Federal Credit Union: Navy Federal Credit Union has around 10 million members, but only current or former military members are eligible to join.
 If you are not a credit union member, these loans will not be available to you.

 - You can't check rates without a hard credit check: Many other lenders allow you to do a soft credit check to compare loan rates before applying, but Navy Federal does not offer this option.

 - No death or disability discharge is available: Many other private student loan lenders allow borrowers to discharge student loan debt in the event of disability or if the primary borrower does.
 Navy Federal does not.

 Navy Federal Student Loan Review: Interest rates, fees and terms

 Navy Federal student loans cater to many different kinds of borrowers.
 The lender offers: